SiftScience/sift-partner-php/README.md

-# Sift Science PHP Bindings
+# Sift Science PHP Bindings For Partnership API

 ## Installation
 ### With Composer